kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-11-facebook-earnings-report.md

 Revenue grew by 37% compared to last year which is good news, but the company's revenue is just one piece of Facebook's net income.
 Above is a summary of Facebook's P&L that shows that even net income growth was strong (+39%) and Facebook made $22.1bn of annual net income in 2018. **Problem is that although bottom line result is great, not everything looks so rosy, because the one-off decrease in taxes is hiding quite a massive growth in expenses.**

+Revenue growth of 37% together with high starting operating income margin (50%) meant that Facebook grew in operating income by 21% even though its costs & expenses rose by 51%.

+## 2019 Outlook

 ## Facebook's Income Statement Visualizaton

 The following chart is a more detailed visualization of the facebook income statement and should help you understand the proportion between different items and highlight the main changes compared to the previous year.
 Below the chart, I will go through Facebook's results in a more detailed way.